ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 5. Super Admin has authorization to reset the password and bio authentication of the supervisor on request by the respective user.
 6. The system will also send a link to the registered mobile number or email ID, so that the related user will reset the password by visiting the link.
-Please refer to the [**Reset Password**](#23-reset-password-) for more details
+For more details, please refer to [**Reset Password**](#23-reset-password-)

 #### 5.4.4 Map/Un-map/Re-map User to a Center
 MOSIP allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the registration center ID.
 The system validates the registration ID and the privileges of the user and provides the capability to map/un-map-re-map the user to the registration on successful validation.

-For more information about mapping registration center with users, please please refer to: https://github.com/mosip/mosip/wiki/FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-
+For more details, please please refer to: https://github.com/mosip/mosip/wiki/FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-
 ## 6. Master Data Management
 ### 6.1 View Master Data Types
 ### 6.2 View Master Data for Each Table